aileot/emission.nvim/README.md

 ---@param buf number attached buffer handle
----@return boolean Return false or nil to ignore; otherwise, highlight texts local filter = function(buf) if vim.fn.reg_executing() ~= "" then
+---@return boolean Return false or nil to ignore; otherwise, highlight texts local filter = function(buf)
+  -- Do not highlight during executing macro. if vim.fn.reg_executing() ~= "" then
     return false
   end
-  if not vim.api.nvim_get_mode().mode:find("n") then
+  -- Do not highlight except in Normal mode. if not vim.api.nvim_get_mode().mode:find("n") then
     return false
   end